 Changing the Language on your New Phone

-This recommendation is based solely on the face that Swype supports both English and Japanese with it’s swiping gestures.
-If you don’t know what I mean, or have never seen it, watch the video on the store page.
+This recommendation is based solely on the fact that Swype supports both English and Japanese with it’s swiping gestures.
+If you don’t know what I mean or have never seen it, watch the video on the store page.
 Naturally, you can always tap type as well.

 These are two of the most popular and quickest launchers at the time of writing, though there are hundreds or ones to choose from.
 Launchers are unique, and you can find guides for setting them up by googling.